noahnle/savei/README.md

 - **Accuracy**: Achieved 97.06% accuracy for the single spray data set used in validation.
 - **Observations**: The tool’s prediction was very close to the actual measured speed, indicating its effectiveness in predicting particle impact velocities for the tested parameter.

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/noahnle/savei/blob/main/LICENSE) file for details.

 ## Acknowledgments

-This was my a senior design project.
+This was a senior design project.

 Shoutout to our mentors for their guidance and expertise throughout the project.
 We also appreciate the Department of Defense for their support in testing and validating the application's predictive capabilities.